 To use the Home Assistant Connect ZBT-1 with Thread on a Raspberry Pi, you'll need to enable Thread support on the ZBT-1 and then configure the Thread integration in Home Assistant.

 First, plug the ZBT-1 into the extension cable and then into your Raspberry Pi.
-Then, enable Thread support on the ZBT-1 through the Home Assistant UI.
+Debian OS should automatically detect a ZBT-1.

 Finally, configure the Thread integration to ensure the Home Assistant network is the preferred network and share the Thread credentials with your mobile app